Why Not All Bad PR Is Harmful

 Faced with such an inevitability, businesses would do well to pre-plan their responses.
 When the bell tolls for thee, how are you going to handle it?
 The answer to that question is kind of dependent on one thing – whether the bad publicity matters at all.

 By “matter” I don’t mean whether a sinning company should change its ways or not – that is a separate moral question that needs to be evaluated on a case by case basis.
 No, what I mean is whether it matters to the bottom line.
-Whether these scandals actually negatively effect the company they embroil.
+Whether these scandals actually negatively affect the company they embroil.

 What I’m going to suggest is that – assuming the publicity doesn’t violate the “Congruency Rule”, more on which later – then no, it doesn’t really matter at all.